Nick G. Miller

-Nick G. Miller (born January 18, 1964 in Dayton, Ohio), also known as Nick Miller, is an American businessperson.
+Nick G. Miller (born January 18, 1964), also known as Nick Miller, is an American businessman.
 His main interests are within the entertainment industry, the marine industry, and business education.
 Miller is a screenwriter, filmmaker, movie producer, movie director, television producer, actor, music producer, film composer, public speaker, and philanthropist.
 He has owned various companies within the marine industry and is a consultant and keynote speaker.